DavidJRichey/UO_Geography_4-581/README.md

 * 10% — In-class activities.
 Due at the end of classtime.
 * 40% — Lab assignments.
 Due at the start of the next lab's session.
-* 30% — Tests: Three will be conducted, in-class.
+* 30% — Tests: Two will be conducted, in-class.
 Due at the end of classtime.
 * 20% — Final project.
 Due on the date/time of our scheduled finals time.

 **Late work will be reduced in value by 10% per day late.
 No late tests or final projects will be accepted.**